7S7eVe7N7/blog/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-Myagmar Urzhindorzh - student of FFMiEN RUDN.
+Shakirov Indus Ravilievich - student of FFMiEN RUDN.
 I tried my hand at programming when I was preparing for the Unified State Exam, and now I am studying in the IT direction.
-I have no special merits in this area, but I think that they will appear as soon as possible.
 {style="text-align: justify;"}